ionos-spectre/spectre-core/README.md

 end
 ```

-You can also add basic auth config parameters to your `spectre.yml` or environment files.
+You can also add basic auth config options to your `spectre.yml` or environment files.

 ```yaml
 http: